TheZero0-ctrl/personal-note/README.md

 ```
 $ rails db:seed
 ```
-inally, run the test suite to verify that everything is working correctly:
+finally, run the test suite to verify that everything is working correctly:
 ```
 $ rails test
 ```